-I am a postdoctoral research assistant in the Wolfson Centre for Mathematical Biology at the University of Oxford Mathematical Institute, working under Eamonn Gaffney.
+I am a Departmental Lecturer in Applied Mathematics at the University of Oxford Mathematical Institute.
 I am primarily involved in teaching and research within mathematical biology and nonlinear dynamical systems, but I am also interested in broader scientific and philanthropic themes.
 My CV can be found here.

-I grew up in New Mexico, USA, where I earned undergraduate degrees in Mathematics and Computer Science at the New Mexico Institute of Mining and Technology and a Masters degree, specializing in Mathematical Analysis.
-I came to Oxford in the Fall of 2014 to study for a DPhil (PhD) in Mathematics within the Oxford Centre for Industrial and Applied Mathematics.
-I submitted my Thesis, entitled "Network Modelling of Bioactive Porous Media" in 2017, and took up my current position thereafter.
-You can find some assorted informal and personal writing of mine at this blog.
+I grew up in New Mexico, USA, where I earned undergraduate degrees in Mathematics and Computer Science at the New Mexico Institute of Mining and Technology and a Masters degree, in Mathematical Analysis.
+I then obtained a DPhil (PhD) in Mathematics within the Oxford Centre for Industrial and Applied Mathematics, and continued as a postdoc in the Wolfson Centre for Mathematical Biology before starting my current role.
+You can find some informal mathematical and personal writing of mine at this blog.